 - Connect Business Strategy to Product Architecture Strategy

-- Organize and focus Innovation
+- Organize and focus on Innovation

 - Understand the Business potential of modularization